defensem3ch/aquellexws/src/content/goodies/tutorial/famitracker-dubstep.md

 * Documentation of expansion chips (most likely candidates as of now: VRC6, N163, FDS)
 * Append more image & video examples
 * Await feedback & append a FAQ as appropriate
-* Talk about triangle linear counter?
-(Sunsoft 240hz growl; S81, S82, S83 effects in 0CC)
+* Talk about triangle linear counter (Sunsoft 240hz growl; S81, S82, S83 effects in 0CC)
 * TNS-HFC5 and TNS-HFX4 and using the PowerPak in tandem with real carts with expansion audio (need testing still for MMC5, VRC7, Sunsoft 5B)
-* Add links to source FTMs to showcase what you can achieve with musical context
+* Add more links to source FTMs to showcase what you can achieve with musical context
 * Go more in depth with proper Gxx spacing in regards to arps, odd row highlights, speed/tempo and how they're connected

 #### DOCUMENT CHANGELOG